The Latest

 1000 Rosa L. Parks Blvd., Nashville

-A permanent exhibitions features black history from Tennessee’s early days through the Civil War and Reconstruction and the Civil Rights Movements.
-The current temporary exhibition, Ratified!
-Tennessee Women and the Right to Vote includes stories of many black women who helped American women gain the right to vote.
+A permanent exhibition features black history from Tennessee’s early days through the Civil War and Reconstruction and the Civil Rights Movements.
+The current temporary exhibition, Civil War and Reconstruction includes artifacts and stories from a period that forced Tennesseans to take sides and make sacrifices.

 Civil Rights Room at Nashville Public Library